-Put Banana Donuts with Cinnamon Cream Cheese Frosting on the menu to help you use up those ripening bananas.
+Banana Donuts with Cinnamon Cream Cheese Frosting should be on the menu to help you use up those ripening bananas!
 These golden donuts are easy to make (and they’re baked) and are quite a treat.
-I’m pretty sure that the next time I buy bananas, I’ll keep at least one around a little longer, just to use for a batch of these donuts!
+I’m pretty sure that the next time I buy bananas, I’ll keep at least one around a little longer, just to use for a batch of these donuts.

 You can easily adjust the frosting: add more cinnamon if you’re a cinnamon lover.
-Make the frosting thicker or thinner — the choice is yours (add less confectioners’ sugar if you like the frosting on the thinner side).
+Make the frosting thicker or thinner — the choice is yours.
 Or switch things up altogether and make a peanut butter frosting instead.

 I had some banana chips in my cupboard, so I chopped them up to sprinkle over the tops of these treats.
 You could also use toasted walnut pieces, or chopped chocolate (I’m a little bummed that I was out of chocolate).

 If you’re interested in something a little different (and equally delightful), try my recipe for Chocolate Beet Donuts with Peppermint Cream Cheese Frosting.
 If you’re looking for twist on banana bread, my recipe for Oatmeal-Banana Bread with Apricots and Ricotta might be for you.
 Or, stick with a smoothie like Cashew and Banana Smoothies.